Property Tax Payments

 - A home with a higher appraised value will also have a higher taxable value.

 - Home improvements affect the appraised value and, depending on when you made the improvements, may affect the tax levy.

 Tax Affidavit Deferral

-A tax ceiling is calculated and placed on an account the first year in which the owner has been granted the homestead as well as a qualifying exemption (over 65 or disabled person).
+A tax ceiling is calculated and placed on an account the first year in which the owner has been granted the full homestead as well as a qualifying exemption (over 65 or disabled person).
 Once a tax ceiling is calculated, a taxpayer should expect their annual tax statement to be equal to or less than their tax ceiling.
 Some notes:

 - When decreases in property value or tax rate cause the tax levy to fall below the ceiling amount, the taxpayer will pay the lower tax bill.

 - Should a taxpayer with a ceiling choose to make improvements to their property (ex. adding a carport or pool), the tax ceiling will be recalculated to include the improvement value.

 - Only the exempted owner is eligible for a tax ceiling.
 If your property is owned by multiple owners and one of the owners is not eligible for an exemption, the ceiling for the exempt owner will be calculated based on their percentage of ownership.
 The tax levy will increase annually due to the non-exempt owner(s) portion of the property not eligible for a ceiling.